 In recent years, the team has expanded their capabilities into other omics areas.
 For example, they have adapted a method in the field of epitranscriptomics to quantify global levels of RNA modifications through the targeted detection of modified ribonucleosides and their isomers.
 Recently, they have also deployed a pipeline for the detection, identification, and quantitation of the classes of metabolites that are amenable to be characterized by liquid chromatography-based separations coupled to mass spectrometry.

-By providing training (or service) in various biochemistry techniques for sample preparation, ranging from whole cell extraction of proteins, peptides, RNAs, or metabolites, to affinity purifications or size exclusion chromatography, the Proteomics team is dedicated to making these technologies accessible to all Stowers labs.
+By providing training (or service) in various biochemistry techniques for sample preparation, ranging from whole cell extraction of proteins, peptides, RNAs, or metabolites, to affinity purifications or size exclusion chromatography, the Systems Mass Spectrometry team is dedicated to making these technologies accessible to all Stowers labs.

 Our main technology platform consists of nanoflow microcapillary liquid chromatography (LC) coupled to electrospray tandem mass spectrometry (MS).